chengdu/Chinese-Chess-for-Beginners/board.md

 Chess Board
 ------
 The board is made up of 9 vertical lines (files) and 10 horizontal lines (ranks), forming 72 squares.
-The central row of 8 squares are merged into a "river", dividing the board into two halves, the "river" marked with four Kanji characters (楚河漢界 [Choh Hoh Hon Gaai], river of Choh and national boundary of Hon).
-On each side of the board, there is a "palace" consisting of 4 squares (cell) and two long diagonals.
+The central row of 8 squares are merged into a "river", dividing the board into two halves, the "river" marked with four Kanji characters (楚河漢界, which pronounced as Choh Hoh Hon Gaai, means border river of Choh and national boundary of Hon).
+On each side of the board, there is a "palace" consisting of 4 cells (squares) and two long diagonals.
 The files are numbered as 1 through 9, from right to left, and from each player’s perspective.

 ![chess board](images/blackchess.png) <br>
 (fig 1).